Technician or Health Care Professional?

 Marketing of a complete treatment plan is hard work because it requires thought, care, preparation and patient education.
 In very many cases the comprehensive plan may be rejected, most often for financial reasons.
 But should that prevent us from formulating such a plan and offering it to the patient along with alternatives?

 For example: A badly broken down molar with deep proximal decay requires endodontics for proper post and core crown restoration.
 Yes, we can perform the endodontics and then struggle with the crown margin preparation that encroaches on the biologic width.
 But do we not owe this patient the best possible outcome?
 Crown lengthening should be discussed even BEFORE the endo access is made.
 Whether you choose to refer the patient to the Periodontist or do the crown lengthening yourself, is this not a necessary procedure?
 How can we create a margin in an area that can easily be seen in an impression and that is cleansable and manageable, if this is not done properly?
-Can we not say to the patient; " Sir, in order for me to restore this tooth correctly, I need to be able to see a margin and without this procedure it won't be possible for me to do my best work for you?"
+Can we not say to the patient; ” Sir/Madam, in order for me to restore this tooth correctly and for you to be able to maintain your investment, I need to be able to see a margin and without this procedure it won’t be possible for me to do my best work for you?”